Make Your Million-Dollar Idea, Part 2 [Infographic]

 For example, have you thought about all the factors of a manufacturing relationship, whether it’s local or thousands of miles away?
 Are the materials you need going to be cost effective or even available for production?
 Who’s doing quality inspections?
 Have you thought about packaging and how it can be just as important as the product itself?
 What about all the facets of budget constraints and shipping?

 All of those details are nothing to sneeze at.
 Below, Part 2 of Make Your Million-Dollar Idea not only raises those questions and concerns, but it provides useful resources to keep you on the right path to creating your dream business.
+And stay tuned for Part 3!

 Are you a product-design entrepreneur with manufacturing experience?
 Have you encountered any giant headaches in the process?
 Please share your woes and advice in a comment below.